 - low fat milk, enough to get milkshake to desired consistency

 - whipped cream

 - In a medium mixing bowl, use a hand mixer on low speed to combine the milk and granulated sugar until the sugar is dissolved, about 1 to 2 minutes.
 Stir in the heavy cream and Red Velvet Cake Syrup.

 - Turn the machine on; pour the mixture into freezer bowl, and let mix until thickened, about 20 to 25 minutes.
 The ice cream will have a soft, creamy texture.
 If a firmer consistency is desired, transfer the ice cream to an airtight container and place in freezer for about 2 hours.

 - Remove from freezer about 15 minutes before serving.

 - Scoop the ice cream into a blender and add enough milk to blend to consistency you desire for your milkshake.
 Pour into milkshake glasses, add whipped cream and sprinkles.
 Serve immediately.

-Inspired by Wall-E. Adapted from Cuisinart.
+Inspired by the movie, Wall-E. Recipe adapted from Cuisinart.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.